Dev-Vedu/CubyRace/README.md

 ## 💬 About the Project
 *CubyRace* is inspired by rage classics like *Getting Over It* — built to push your patience, timing, and skill to the limit.
-Only the calmest players will survive this challenge!